dgraph-io/dgraph/wiki/content/query-language/index.md

 Connectives `AND`, `OR` and `NOT` join filters and can be built into arbitrarily complex filters, such as `(NOT A OR B) AND (C AND NOT (D OR E))`.
 Note that, `NOT` binds more tightly than `AND` which binds more tightly than `OR`.

-Query Example : Steven Spielberg is UID `0x3b0de646eaf32b75`.
-All his movies that contain either both "indiana" and "jones" OR both "jurassic" and "park".
+Query Example : All Steven Spielberg movies that contain either both "indiana" and "jones" OR both "jurassic" and "park".

 {{< runnable >}}
 {
-  me(func: uid(0x3b0de646eaf32b75)) {
+  me(func: eq(name, "Steven Spielberg")) @filter(has(director.film)) {
     name@en
     director.film @filter(allofterms(name, "jones indiana") OR allofterms(name, "jurassic park"))  {
       _uid_